November 2018 – April 2019

 Thursday 15th November 2018

 A seminar with the MA Data Visualisation course at London College of Communication, where I gave a presentation: Using graphic design practice as a research method.
 This was followed by activities for the students, which raised some interesting points regarding the creation of typologies and the categorisation of scientific visual elements.
 Read this blog post for more details.

 Attended an event at the Science Gallery London, that highlighted the work of Impact and Engagement Services at King’s College London.
 To further my collaboration with the Centre for Neuroimaging Services at King’s, we are in the process of applying for additional funding.
 Research impact and public engagement are a significant part of the assessment for any funding application, so it was very interesting and useful to learn more about how Impact and Engagement Services can provide support in this.
 We’ll be staying in touch with them as the collaboration continues.

 A meeting with potential collaborators at the Centre for Neuroimaging Sciences to discuss options for further research.
 The reaction to the research proposal was very positive but the presentation given in the meeting relied on animated gifs to demonstrate the adaptability of the visual element Illustrator files, which are key to developing a viable online image library.
 A blog post on the collaboration website shows how the animated gifs work.

 Tuesday 9th October 2018

-Gave a brief talk about my PhD experience at the London College of Communication PhD Open Evening.
-Read my four observations on undertaking graphic design research in this blog post.
+I gave a brief talk about my PhD experience at the London College of Communication PhD Open Evening.